-If you have noticed a vehicle that you think is abandoned or untaxed, you can report it to us.
+If you have noticed a vehicle that you think is abandoned, you can report it to us.

 A vehicle is abandoned if it has been intentionally left on or off the road and the owner does not intend to return to it.

 An untaxed vehicle is not necessarily abandoned.

 To check if a vehicle is currently taxed, you can use the GOV.UK - vehicle enquiry service and enter the vehicle registration and make.
 If you find the vehicle is untaxed and it is on a public road, you can report it to the DVLA.

 To report an abandoned vehicle please contact our Customer Services team using the contact details below.

 How to tell if a vehicle has been abandoned